Saturday Traditional Service @ 4:30 pm

 Sunday School/Table Talk @ 9:20 am

 The Owls group normally meets the 2nd Wednesday of the month at 11:30.
-Our next lunch will be in April after Lent.
+Our next lunch will be on April 8th.

 We enjoy a light lunch together, share a devotion, and relax with conversation.
 This group is for any woman who has lost a husband, recently or years ago.
 It is a time for sharing, fellowship, and support.